simontran7/dev-notes/data-structures-and-algorithms/algorithmic-patterns.md

     return slow
 ```

-## Reversing a Linked List Technique
+## Reversing a Linked List Pattern

 ### Use Case

-* The problem largely involves reversing pointers in a linked list
+- The problem largely involves reversing pointers in a linked list
-* You need a subroutine which involves classically reversing pointers in a linked list
+- You need a subroutine which involves classically reversing pointers in a linked list

-### Template
+### Usage

 ```python
 def reverse_linked_list(head):